gregogalante/evnt/README.md

     @product = Product.find_by(id: params[:product_id])

     # check user exist
+    unless @user
-    stop 'The user does not exist' unless @user
+      stop 'The user does not exist'
+      break
+    end

     # check product exist
+    unless @product
-    stop 'The product does not exist' unless @product
+      stop 'The product does not exist'
+      break
+    end

     # check quantity exist for the product
     stop 'The requested quantity is not available' if @product.quantity < params[:quantity]